Compounding formula approach to chromatin and active polymer dynamics

+where we consider $\tau_A \gg \tau_0$, otherwise the problem reduces to an effective white noise correlator.
+The AOU noise preserves its magnitude ($\sqrt{A}$) and direction over the time scale $\tau_A$, and randomizes subsequently.
+Although the analysis can be extended to the case with more slowly decaying noise (see Figs~\ref{fig:compound} and~\ref{fig:compound-ss}), we employ such a simple form for clarity unless otherwise noted.

+We now consider $m(\tau)$, which arises from mechanisms of tension propagation, i.e. the spreading of mechanical forces through the polymer chain.
+Tension propagation is central in the analysis of dynamical processes in polymers such as translocation~\cite{Sakaue_2007,Sakaue_2010,Grosberg_2011,Ikonen_2013,Slater_2018,Saito_2012,Wanunu_2017,Sarabadani_2020,Micheletti_2017}, stretching~\cite{saka12,Grosberg_2012}, folding and relaxation~\cite{fred14,Walter_2014,Vanderzande_2017}, where the factor $m(\tau) \gamma$, the time scale-dependent friction is identified as a source of the anomalous dynamics.
+A fundamental difference between thermal and active cases is that $m(\tau)$ crucially depends on the protocol employed \cite{long_paper}.
+We consider two different situations.

-{\sl{Exact results: Transient and steady state} - } We are going to discuss next two different types of setups, as illustrated in Fig.~\ref{fig02}.
-In the transient case the polymer is settled in thermal equilibrium and active noise is switched on at time $s$ and the MSD is calculated from the differences in monomer positions between time $s$ and $t$.
-In the steady state case, the active noise is switched on in a distant past, at a time $-T_\infty$, with $T_\infty$ much larger than any other characteristic relaxation times of the system.
-Under these assumptions, the system at time $s$ is in an active steady state.
-The MSD of the $n^{th}$ monomer in the transient and steady state cases are different (for details see SI).
-Defining $\tau \equiv t-s$ we find for the transient case
+In the {\it transient} protocol, the polymer remains in its ground state until the noise is switched on at time $s$ and the MSD is calculated from the differences in monomer positions between time $s$ and $t$.
+Mathematically, this is realized by writing the noise term in Eq.~\eqref{eq:Rouse} as $\theta(t-s) f(t)$, where $\theta(t)$ is the step function.
+In the {\it steady state} protocol, the noise is switched on in a distant past, at a time $-T_\infty$, with $T_\infty$ much larger than any other characteristic relaxation times of the system.
+Under these assumptions, the system at time $s$ is in a steady state.
+These two protocols can be defined for a system driven by any noise, and we will below elaborate the transient and steady state dynamics of the thermal as well as the active Rouse models~\footnote{In more realistic transient protocol for active polymer, the polymer is assumed to be settled in thermal equilibrium until the active noise is turned on.
+Such a thermal contribution to MSD can be calculated separately from the active contribution~\cite{long_paper}.}.

+The propagator \eqref{Green_func} implies that any local perturbation applied at monomer $n$ at time $t=0$ grows with a variance linear in time $\sigma^2 (t) = 2 t/\tau_0$.
+The standard deviation gives then a measure of the number of monomers correlated to the perturbed monomer $m(\tau)\simeq (2 \tau/\tau_0)^{1/2}$.
+This diffusive scaling of the tension propagation provides a basis for dynamics and rheology of Rouse polymer in thermal environment.
+For the active Rouse polymer, however, the persistence time $\tau_A$ introduces the domain size $m_A \equiv (2\tau_A /\tau_0)^{1/2}$~\cite{goy24}.
+Such a correlated domain is built by the influence of the past persistent noise, indicating that the original diffusive scaling applies to the transient case, but not to the steady state due to the preexisting $m_A$.
+For the latter, the number of dynamically correlated monomers exceeds $m_A$ only for $\tau \gg \tau_A$, after which one recovers the standard tension propagation scaling.
+We thus expect

+These scaling arguments are supported by the exact results of displacement correlations from which one estimates the size of domains that perform correlated motion \cite{long_paper}, see also below.